-This work effort for Phase I will be completed during 2003.
-The Phase II, or final phase, is scheduled to be completed in 2004.
+This work effort for Phase I (Menomonee River watershed) will be completed during 2005.
+The Phase II, or final phase, (Root River watershed and Lake Michigan coast) is scheduled to be completed in 2006.

 Upon completion of this project, flood hazard area boundaries will have been accurately delineated and digitized along the stream reaches concerned.
-The proposed mapping will consist of digital layers which can readily be combined with the digital, large-scale cadastral, as well as topographic mapping which has been prepared to SEWRPC standards in the Waukesha County portions of the study area and the digital large-scale topographic mapping which has been prepared to SEWRPC standards in the Seen prepared to SEWRPC standards in the Ozaukee County portion of the study area.
+The proposed mapping will consist of digital layers which can readily be combined with the digital, large-scale cadastral, as well as topographic mapping which has been prepared to SEWRPC standards in the Waukesha County portions of the study area and the digital large-scale topographic mapping which has been prepared to SEWRPC standards in the Ozaukee County portion of the study area.
 The layers will also be suitable for use with digital orthophotographic and other map products prepared to SEWRPC standards.
 Four layers will include the 10-, 50-, 100-, and 500-year recurrence interval flood hazard area boundaries; a fifth the 100-year recurrence interval floodway boundaries; and a sixth the flood stage elevations, cross-section locations, and river mile stations.

 SEWRPC

 SEWRPC (service

 (tax levy) agreements) Total

-51% 49% 100%
+50% 50% 100%

-\$85,000 \$84,000 \$169,000
+\$92,690 \$92,690 \$185,380